deathtothecorporation/pallas-docker/README.md

     3. Start that cog: `docker run -e "ANY_ENV_YOU_NEED=goes-here" -p <some-host-port>:8080 mycog`
         - Or use an env file `docker run --env-file .env mycog`
-        - For testing, you probably want to pass `-it -name <some-name>` to keep the container interactive so you want watch the logs, etc.
+        - For testing, you probably want to pass `-it -name <some-name>` to keep the container interactive if you want watch the logs, etc.

-**By the end of step 3 above, you should have a docker image that boots up a plunder ship running a single cog, nearly instantly.**
+**By the end of step 3 above, you should have a docker image that boots up a plunder ship running a single cog, nearly instantaneously.**
 This is useful for local development on various host machines, or for hosted environments.